 Should an employee feel their rights and privileges under this Agreement have been violated, the employee shall consult with the Union Steward.
+In the event of such a grievance, the steps hereinafter set forth shall be followed.

 As provided by law, the parties recognize, in addition to the contractual grievance procedure, an election of appeal through alternate means may be available in certain circumstances where an employee is claiming illegal discrimination.